zeroluck/docs/sources/reference/interception-scripts/index.md

 - `configurationAttributes` is `java.util.Map<String, SimpleCustomProperty>`
 - step is a java integer

 The `logout` method is not mandatory.
-It can be used in cases when you need to execute specific logout logic within the authentication scipt when oxAuth receives an end session request.
+It can be used in cases when you need to execute specific logout logic within the authentication script when oxAuth receives an end session request.
 Also it allows oxAuth to stop processing the end session request workflow if it returns `False`.
 As result it should return `True` or `False`.

 This method has the following parameters:
 - `configurationAttributes` is `java.util.Map<String, SimpleCustomProperty>`